 What is the Domain Name System?

-Explore the history, functionality, and key records of DNS, and understand its crucial role in the seamless operation of the internet.
+Explore the history, functionality, and key records of DNS, and understand its crucial role in the smooth operation of the internet.

 History of DNS